-A broad network/platform designed to prevent violent conflict before, during and after the U.S. 2020 elections.
+A broad U.S. network designed to prevent violent conflict and build community cohesion.

-As the events of January 6th reveal, we are witnessing a test of our nation's resiliency and a challenge to America's history of peaceful democratic transitions.
+As the events of January 6th, 2021, reveal, we are witnessing a test of our nation's resiliency and a challenge to America's history of peaceful democratic transitions.
 It was in anticipation of these challenges and the ones to come, that Mediators Beyond Borders International, in partnership with 25+ organizations and networks, stood up an early warning platform in October 2020.
-This TRUST Network was hard at work yesterday monitoring and posting information ahead of all the news teams, and sharing the relevant reports with peacebuilders in Washington DC and around the country.
 Members of the Network have been collaborating, convening, and sharing resources as we mobilize to provide support and leadership as peacebuilders.

 In order to identify and de-escalate threats or instances of violence before, during and after the U.S. elections, we built a first-of-a-kind Early Warning Early Response mechanism developed specifically for the United States.

-Having identified the need for an Early Warning Early Response (EWER) platform in the run-up to the 2020 elections, we are very quickly moving toward building a NATIONAL COHESION & PEACEBUILDING INFRASTRUCTURE.
+Having identified the need for an Early Warning Early Response (EWER) platform in the run-up to the 2020 elections, we are very quickly moving toward building a NATIONAL COHESION & SECURITY INFRASTRUCTURE.
 The aim is to Diminish Divides, Create Community Cohesion and Promote Peacebuilding to protect and strengthen American democracy.
-This infrastructure will have the capacity to address current and historical issues and to apply the power of a wide range of democracy, governance, and peacebuilding tools, including relationship building between communities and police, in order to let the public generate and self-determined solutions to long-standing problems.
+This infrastructure will have the capacity to address current and historical issues and to apply the power of a wide range of democracy, governance, and peacebuilding tools, in order to let the public generate and self-determined solutions to long-standing problems.
 We believe this was, and remains, the intent of the 1964 Civil Rights Act (Section 10).

-BUILDING BACK BETTER: NATIONAL COHESION & PEACEBUILDING INFRASTRUCTURE
+BUILDING BACK BETTER: NATIONAL COHESION & SECURITY INFRASTRUCTURE

 Shared Civic Life * Shared Values of Liberty * Shared Interest for Justice to Thrive